DimiTech/dimitech.github.io/_posts/2019-03-20-sharing-secrets-securely.md

 The process goes like this:
 1. Check the fingerprint of the other person's public key
-2. Sign the public key
+2. Sign the public key if the fingerprint is correct
-3. Check to see if your signature is there
+3. Check to see if your newly added signature is there
 4. Send them the signed public key so they can import it in their keychain and upload to a keyserver
 5. Or - send the signed public key to a public keyserver and the owner of the public key can pull it down along with all the new signatures